farirpgs/fari-games/_games/charge-rpg.md

 You don't need to worry about talents right now, especially if you just started your campaign.

-When your campaign reaches a significant turning point, you can go and read [**Mechanics » Progression**](progression#major-milestones) to know where to go from now to make the characters feel more powerful.
+When your campaign reaches a significant turning point, you can go and read [**Mechanics&nbsp;»&nbsp;Progression**](progression#major-milestones) to know where to go from now to make the characters feel more powerful.

 ## Character Recap